15 Licenses and Permits Needed to Open a Restaurant

-How to Get a Certificate of Occupancy: The procedure for obtaining a certificate of occupancy varies widely from jurisdiction to jurisdiction and on the building's structure.
+The procedure for obtaining a certificate of occupancy varies widely from jurisdiction to jurisdiction and on the building's structure.
 Search for your state + certificate of occupancy and follow the steps on your local government's website.

 4. Food Service License

 Food service licenses are generally issued by the city or county health department.
-The health department will make an in-person visit to your establishment to ensure that you are in accordance with all restaurant food safety regulations.
+The health department will make an in-person visit to your establishment to ensure that you are following all restaurant food safety regulations.
 Once this license is obtained, the health department will continue to make regular visits to inspect your restaurant.

-How to Get a Food Service License: You can obtain a food vendor's license application from your local health department, either online or in person.
+You can obtain a food vendor's license application from your local health department, either online or in person.
 You can apply for a temporary, fixed, or mobile food service license.
 When applying, you'll need the name of your restaurant, an address for a permanent kitchen facility (even for food trucks), and the owner's personal information.
 Your food service license may expire automatically in certain locations, so make sure you read the fine print and renew your license.

 5. Sign Permit

+Your sign is an important part of building your brand as part of your restaurant marketing plan.
 Before you put up any signs to draw attention to your restaurant, you will need a sign permit from the city government.
 The specifications around what is acceptable with regards to size, location, and lighting vary by city.
 If you rent or lease the building, it is also a good idea to get written approval from your landlord in addition to the official sign permit.

-How to Get a Sign Permit: Often, outdoor signs need to be approved by your local government.
+Often, outdoor signs need to be approved by your local government.
 In Temeculaca, CA for example, business owners must hire a licensed contractor to design, install, and permit signage, and then bring the design ideas to the Planning Department in City Hall for approval.

 A sign permit can cost between $20 and $50.

 6. Music License

 Plus, nobody wants to get sued by Beyoncé.
-To protect your business from these fines, make sure you’ve secured a music license before you host that DJ or karaoke night.
+To protect your business from these fines, make sure you’ve secured a music license before you hire that DJ or host a karaoke night.

-How to Get a Music License: You could pay The American Society of Composers, Authors and Publishers (ASCAP) or Broadcast Music Inc. (BMI) directly on their sites, or get a licensed music solution that pays these fees on your behalf.
+You could pay The American Society of Composers, Authors and Publishers (ASCAP) or Broadcast Music Inc. (BMI) directly on their sites, or get a licensed music solution that pays these fees on your behalf.

-Music License Cost: Rates for restaurants, nightclubs, and bars depend on whether the music is live or recorded, whether it's audio-only or audiovisual, the number of nights per week music is offered, whether admission is charged and several other factors.
+Rates for restaurants, nightclubs, and bars depend on whether the music is live or recorded, whether it's audio-only or audiovisual, the number of nights per week music is offered, whether admission is charged and several other factors.
 For background music, it can cost between $250 and $500.

 7. Resale Permit